workingDog/kmlToGeojson/README.md

 This will produce "kmltogeojson_2.11-1.0.jar" in the "./target/scala-2.11" directory.

+For convenience a build "kmltogeojson_2.11-1.0.jar" file is included in the lib directory.

 ## Usage

 Once the jar file has been generated, simply type at the prompt: